Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_Settings.md

 For detailed information, see [Drop shipping](#drop-shipping).

 [comment]: <> (Same Name! --> Restructure!
 Bug/question added to Bug Notes document)

+- [HELP]
+Click this button to open the help function.

+- [SAVE]
+Click this button to save any changes made.

 ### CRM information